-Our long-term debt at October 2, 2009 consists of \$79.7 million aggregate principal amount of convertible subordinated notes ("2007 Convertible Notes"), of which \$32.6 million are classified in short-term debt as current maturities.
-These 2007 Convertible Notes contain cash settlement provisions, which permit the application of the treasury stock method in determining potential share dilution of the conversion spread should the share price of the Company's common stock exceed \$9.52.
-It has been the Company's historical practice to cash settle the principal and interest components of convertible debt instruments, and it is our intention to continue to do so in the future, including settlement of the 2007 Convertible Notes issued in March 2007.
-These shares have been included in the computation of earnings per share for the fiscal year ended October 2, 2009.
+Our long-term debt at October 1, 2010 consists of \$26.7 million aggregate principal amount our 2007 Convertible Notes.
+The 2007 Convertible Notes contain cash settlement provisions, which permit the application of the treasury stock method in determining potential share dilution of the conversion spread should the share price of the Company's common stock exceed \$9.52.
+It has been the Company's historical practice to cash settle the principal and interest components of convertible debt instruments, and it is our intention to continue to do so in the future.
+These shares have been included in the computation of fully diluted earnings per share for the fiscal year ended October 1, 2010.